edwardsmith999/pyDataView/README.md

 This is a lightweight interface for quick insight into scientific data.
 Data can be explored as a matplotlib lineplot or contour using sliders to traverse the range of existing records and bins.
 For more detailed analysis, a figure can be saved, the data output as a csv file or a minimal python script generated.
-The emphesis of this project is the provision of a simple reader to get data into python, a minimal GUI to get quick insight into that data and generation of python scripts for more detailed analysis.
+The emphasis of this project is the provision of a simple reader to get data into python, a minimal GUI to get quick insight into that data and generation of python scripts for more detailed analysis.

 ## Quickstart

-pyDataView uses fields of five dimensional data: three spatial, one temporal and one for dimenionality of data.
+pyDataView uses fields of five dimensional data: three spatial, one temporal and one for dimensionality of data.
-Currently, support is provided for field data written by a number of binary format MPI/fortran codes, OpenFOAM, Channelflow (h5 format) and LAMMPS.
+Currently, support is provided for field data written by a number of binary format MPI/Fortran codes, OpenFOAM, Channelflow (h5 format) and LAMMPS.
 To use pyDataView, from the command line, simply point it at directory which contains the data,

     pyDataView.py -d ./path/to/dir